 Advocacy is very important to everyone with a disability.
 Regulation and legislation can have far reaching impact on every consumer’s ability to live independently – including you.
-Issues DRAIL follows on behalf of consumers include: voter education, Olmstead ACT (allowed for IDL Centers to help transition the disability consumer into the community), housing, transportation and education.
+Issues DRAIL follows on behalf of consumers include: voter education, Olmstead ACT (allowed for Independent Living Centers to help transition the disability consumer into the community), housing, transportation and education.
 Speaking up for ourselves continues to be a necessity in achieving equality in accessing a life of individual opportunity.
 Find one or more ways to speak out below.
 We need your help.
 Please begin voting.

 Cast your ballet to ensure those representing you are individuals who support disability issues.
 Let us help you get registered if you are not.